Memphis Wood Fire Grills

-Memphis Wood Fire Grills is a privately held North American manufacturer of pellet grills and food-grade hardwood pellets.
+Memphis Wood Fire Grills is a North American privately held manufacturer of pellet grills and food-grade hardwood pellets.
 Memphis has an international presence in the United States, Canada, Germany, and Norway.

 History

 Memphis Wood Fire Grills first introduced a line of high-end pellet grills in 2010.
 The company is wholly owned by Dalsin Industries, a precision sheet metal fabrication company based in Bloomington, Minnesota.

 Memphis Wood Fire Grills LLC has differentiated itself as a premium pellet grill brand, striving for versatility and a superior outdoor cooking experience.
 In addition to producing high-end pellet grills, Memphis also manufactures 100% natural hardwood BBQ pellets to be used on any pellet grill.

 Grills

 In an attempt to combine the best attributes of a real wood fire, a convection oven, a high-end gas grill, and a smoker, Memphis created a grill that uses 100 percent natural wood pellets.
 The grills have an intelligent temperature control panel that is used to set exact temperatures based on cooking needs.
 Between the different models, the grills have a recorded range of 180–700 °F, the highest of which can be achieved through an open-flame insert.

 In 2016, Memphis began selling grills with large LCD screens that have integrated wi-fi temperature control and a free app.
 These grills come with a direct flame insert and a meat temperature probe.